FlowFuse/website/src/handbook/customer/hubspot.md

 1. What is your business, and where does Node-RED fit in?
 1. What are you building with Node-RED, and how is it helping your business?
-1. What challenges can FlowFuse elevate you from?
+1. What challenges you've run into operating Node-RED?
 1. Why now?

 ##### From SQL to Opportunity